sabrinaMKE201073/Milestone-1-Blinky-G2/README.md

 Submission of Milestone 1
 1) Video link of Blinky task: https://youtu.be/Z5XNEp0zHEc
-2) A short instruction on the process of setting up the Blinky app (1 page)
+2) A short instruction on the process of setting up the Blinky app (Milestone 1 report - 1 page)